Updated March 28, 2023

-1. Samba is open source software, provides windows interoperability suite of programs for Linux and Unix.
+1. Samba is open-source software, provides a windows interoperability suite of programs for Linux and Unix.

 2. Samba provides secure and stable, fast file and print services for the clients using SMB and CIFS protocols, like all versions of DOS, Windows, Linux, and others.

 3. Samba provides flexibility to network administrators to set up, configure and choose systems and equipment.

 4. Samba consists of two main programs, i.e. smbd and nmbd.
 They are supposed to implement four CIFS services –

 - Name resolution

 5. Smbd also handles share mode and user mode authentication and authorization to protect shared files and print services by requiring passwords.

 6. Nmbd handles the name resolution and browsing parts of the four mentioned above, and this is done with the help of NetBIOS

 - Smbclient– Used from Unix system to connect to remote SMB share, file transfer, etc